lulav/LRS_Documentation/docs_data_analysis/data_access_examples.md

                * 'start_time': time when simulation started
                * 'end_time': time when simulation ended
                * 'duration': duration of the simalation process
-               * 'frequency': frequency of the simulation process
+               * 'frequency': frequency of the simulation process (in Hz)

 sid may be passed during [**CitrosDB** initialization](#connection-to-the-database) or by [**citros.sid()**](#sid-constraints) method.